Admire sweeping panoramic views, enjoy a relaxed picnic or barbecue, and take a peaceful bushwalk at this iconic day-use area.

 - Drive up to the Jollys Lookout car park to access the day-use area and lookout.

-There are wheelchair-accessible car parks, toilets and picnic facilities.
-Assistance may be required.
+There are wheelchair-accessible car parks and toilets.
+Assistance may be required to access picnic facilities and toilets.

 Before you visit